schoolofcities/yellowknife/blog.md

-## Household C02 Emissions
+## Household CO2 Emissions

 The first map shows how household Greenhouse Gas (GHG) impacts vary by neighbourhood, specifically how much each household emit per year based on their electricity use by neighbourhood, on average.
-We estimated this based on a combination of data sources: 1) average annual energy use by dwelling type 2) the carbon intensity of electricity in the Northwest Territories and 3) the number of dwellings by type in each neighbourhood.
+We estimated this based on a combination of data sources: 1) average annual energy use by dwelling type 2) the carbon intensity of electricity in the Northwest Territories in CO₂eq and 3) the number of dwellings by type in each neighbourhood.
+A carbon dioxide equivalent (CO₂eq) is a metric used to compare emissions from various greenhouse gases based on their global-warming potential (GWP).
+It converts amounts of other gases to the equivalent amount of carbon dioxide with the same GWP.

 ![Map of GHG Emissions from household electricity use](maps/co2e-map.png)

-We see a clear pattern of areas closer to downtown having less of a carbon footprint than more peripheral suburbs.
+The average emissions per household across all households is 1.8 tonnes of C0₂eq per year.
+However, the map shows a clear pattern of areas closer to downtown having less of a carbon footprint than more peripheral suburbs.
 This is mainly a function of dwelling type.
 The larger a dwelling, the more energy is needed to heat and/or cool it, as well as the more electricity used to power appliances, lights, and other devices within the space.
 This is one piece of evidence on how smaller, typically denser housing is better for the environment.

 ## Commuting by Car

 One limitation with the map above is it does not take into account transportation-related emissions.
-What is a households carbon footprint caused by how they travel on a day-to-day basis?.
+What is a households carbon footprint caused by how they travel on a day-to-day basis?
 While there is no comprehensive data on travel behaviour for most cities, Statistics Canada does collect and share at a neighbourhood level data on travel mode share for journey to work from their national census. i.e. how do people typically travel to work? by car, by public transit, by walking?
 Travel to work is a good barometer of overall environmental impact of household transportation in an area.
 Overall, 73.5% of residents in Yellowknife who regularly travel to work, travel to work by car, either as a driver or as a passenger.
 But as the map shows, this varies quite a bit depending on the neighbourhood.

 ![Map of GHG Emissions from household electricity use](maps/commute-by-car.png)